-With the conversion of two Stearman bi-plane aircraft to the Airtanker role, in 1958 Air Spray Ltd. was awarded the first ever aerial wildfire suppression contract issued by the Alberta Government.
+With the conversion of two Stearman bi-plane aircraft to the Airtanker role, Air Spray Ltd. was awarded the first ever aerial wildfire suppression contract issued by the Alberta Government.
 This contract continued until 1961, when Air Spray Ltd. switched to the larger and faster TBM Avenger aircraft to provide Alberta with Airtanker services.

 While the early years of the original Air Spray Ltd. were relatively successful, the company was wound up in 1966.
 However this hiatus was short lived as the company was reincorporated in 1967 and renamed Air Spray (1967) Ltd. to distinguish it from the first company.
 Not only did the new company have a new name, but it also had a new Airtanker in the works - the A26.